Brandipity/warmer/README.md

-# Getting Started with Create React App
+# WARMer, a free and open-source EMR built with React and Node.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Built for Expandability

 In the project directory, you can run: